A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Introduction

-Therefore, a simulation study was performed, in which the newly released neutron-oxygen experimental data from the E487 and E525 experiments using a water target and quasi-monoenergetic neutron beam at RCNP in Osaka University.
-In the following sections, the result of a comparison among combinations of the intranuclear cascade model and the deexcitation model will be presented.
-This will allow us to select a model that provides a superior prediction based on the experimental data as well as to improve the model for further precision.
+As indicated in the previous studies of neutrino interactions, an improvement to the nucleon-nucleus scattering model is a key to the precise prediction of the neutrino event topology and reconstruction at detectors.
+In order to validate various nuclear scattering models, a simulation study was performed in this paper.
+Here, the newly released neutron-oxygen experimental data from the E525 experiment, which utilized 30 and 250~MeV quasi-monoenergetic neutron beams at Osaka University's Research Center for Nuclear Physics (RCNP), are referred~\cite{E525}.
+In the following part of the paper, comparison results among a variety of combinations of the intranuclear cascade model and the deexcitation model are presented.
+This will allow us to select a model that provides a superior prediction based on the experimental data, as well as to improve the model for further precision.

+It should be noted that, ahead of E525, the E487 experiment was performed on a similar concept using an 80 MeV neutron beam at the same facility~\cite{E487}.
+While E487 has established the experimental methodology and successfully observed multiple gamma-ray signals induced by neutron-oxygen reactions, there might be an issue with the injected proton current measurement, which changes the overall scale of the measured production cross section, as pointed out in detail in Ref.~\cite{E525}.
+We therefore decided to focus on the E525 results for comparison with our simulation in this paper.
+Nevertheless, because the E487 result is still useful and can be recovered, we leave this in the appendix of the paper.
+Such recovered results will be compared with our simulated sample and discussed therein.